Sciss/Infibrillae/README.md

 (then open its default page, like [127.0.0.1:8000](http://127.0.0.1:8000))

+## physical window installation

+Build with `sbt rootJVM/assembly`.
+See `run-window.sh` for the start script.

 ## Navigation

 Moving the mouse over the canvas traverses the virtual spaces.
 The words of the poems appear and disappear